mhjarvis/full-stack-developer-notes/Computer Science/Object_Oriented_Design.md

 If a class is created that does not include a constructor, a default constructor is provided.
 One constructor always exists.
 If no constructor is provided, the default constructor will call the constructor of is 'superclass'.
 Generally, you should always provide a constructor, even if it contains nothing.
 Not doing so could cause an issue if you later add a constructor but have been relying on the default constructor the whole time.
 Its always good to know what is in an object.

+## Function Overloading

+Most OO languages support function overloading - the ability of a single function to have multiple signatures.
+A function signature is made up of the function name plus the number and type of parameters the function expects.
+Thus, a single function can have one signature that accepts a single string argument and another that accepts two numeric arguments.
+The language determines which version of a function to call based on the arguments that are passed in.
+JavaScript does not support this.

+One workaround in JavaScript would be to use conditionals within a constructor that calls one of several prebuilt functions (based on the number of arguments/inputs).